ansell/csvsum/README.md

     </dependency>

 # Changelog

+## 2016-02-11
+* Add CSVMapper to map CSV files to other CSV files using a given map
+* Support Javascript (Nashorn) and Groovy as languages
+* Add infrastructure for Lua but no working mapping yet

 ## 2016-02-10
 * Add possiblePrimaryKey to output based on if there are unique values found for each row for a field